 For another reason it is apparent that the act of 1907 meant just what it said in providing that "all other interests of whatsoever kind or character" should be assessed separately.
 Hadley v.
-Hadley, supra, was decided at the December term of 1904.
-The opinion was handed down rather late in the term, too late for notice of it to be taken by the General Assembly of 1905 then in session.
-The assessment acts from 1897 up to and including 1905 contain language substantially equivalent to that used in the act of 1897, and construed in Hadley v.
-Hadley. these years.
+Hadley, supra, was decided at the December term of 1904. opinion was handed down rather late in the term, too late for notice of it to be taken by the General Assembly of 1905 then in session.
+The assessment acts from 1897 up to and including 1905 contain language substantially equivalent to that used in the act 258 SOUTH WESTERN THE of 1897, and construed in Hadley v.
+Hadley.
+No change of consequence was made during these years.